Let migrants claim UK asylum in France to stop Channel crossings, says charity

 “The Government keeps saying it wants to shut the people smugglers down.
 That (processing applications) would do it.”

-Her comments came as a camp in Calais was cleared by police on Wednesday and more migrants tried to cross the Channel.
+Her comments came as more migrants tried to cross the Channel and a camp in Calais was cleared twice by police on Wednesday and Thursday.

-The eviction prompted fears it could cause a spike in attempted crossings as displaced migrants turn to small boats to cross the Channel after losing their possessions and feeling they have nowhere else to stay.
+The evictions have prompted fears it could cause a spike in attempted crossings as displaced migrants turn to small boats to cross the Channel after losing their possessions and feeling they have nowhere else to stay.

 Osiama Mike, 27, has been there nearly two months and said he fled Nigeria after his father was killed by the authorities.